 The last price component is measuring and installation

 These services may add 25–50% to the price of the worktop.
 The percentage is smaller for larger and more expensive worktops.

 The price of measuring and installation depends on the location and the specific work required.
-It has happened that a worktop is too large to be carried to the fifth floor and has to be lifted in using a crane, and this costs extra.
+It has happened that a worktop was too large to be carried to the fifth floor and had to be lifted in using a crane, and this costs extra.

-Measuring is an important stage.
-If we don’t measure worktops ourselves, we generally do not cut them.
-This means that we take full responsibility.
+Certainly, measuring is an important stage.
+As a consequence, if we haven’t done the measuring of the worktops ourselves, we generally do not cut them.
+In other words, we take full responsibility in what we do.
 A stone worktop is one of the most expensive components of a kitchen.
-If the stone worktop does not fit into the kitchen for any reason, it’s an expensive mistake to fix.
+If the stone worktop does not fit into the kitchen for whatever reason, it’s an expensive mistake to fix.

-Material + finishings + measuring and installation = the final price
+Material + finishing + measuring and installation = the final price

-If you take proper care of your worktop, stone will in the end be cheaper than wood or laminate.
+In the end, if you take proper care of your worktop, stone will be cheaper than wood or laminate.
 With the right care, a stone kitchen will last a lifetime!